Private Training In And Around Your Home

 Q: Do I need to buy fancy equipment for training?

 A: Not really.
-The basics are yummy treats, a treat pouch, a comfortable collar or harness, a “grab tag,” and a dog-proofed area of the house to use for short ‘time outs.’
+The basics are yummy treats, a treat pouch and a comfortable collar or harness.
 Depending on the particulars, we may also recommend puzzle toys, say, or an appropriate-sized crate.
 If you’re not in desperate need of something, we advise clients to wait until after the consult to purchase equipment, as we can advise what’ll work best for training.

 Q: What is your training philosophy?